-What better way to combat the second best player in the NBA with the unquestioned best and one of the greatest players in history?
+What better way is there to combat the second best player in the NBA than with the unquestioned best and one of the greatest players in history?

-There isn’t.
+There isn’t one.
 It would be the ultimate trump card, making the Celtics and Warriors dead even across the board, and probably tipping the scales in Boston’s favor.

 James is everything the Celtics need to assert themselves as the NBA’s best team right now, instead of the king in waiting.
 He’s clutch, unselfish, almost unstoppable and continually improving an already unrivaled skill set and basketball IQ.